 • Weather: Boston summers are typically warm and humid, while winters are cold and stormy, with occasional periods of heavy snow.
 Spring and fall are usually cool to mild.

-• State regulator: You can verify a Massachusetts moving license and its status through the state's public utilities commission.
+• State regulator: You can verify a Massachusetts moving company's license by visiting the state's public utilities commission.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Boston.
-Get started here.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Boston Start the process here.

 Where to live in Boston